oppsec/juumla/README.md

 1. Create a fork from Juumla repository
 2. Download the project with git clone https://github.com/your/juumla.git
 3. Make your changes
-4. Commit and make a git push
+4. Commit and makes a git push
 5. Open a pull request
 ```